Cobalt: Isotopes

 59Co is the only stable cobalt isotope and the only isotope that exists naturally on Earth.
-Twenty-two radioisotopes have been characterized: the most stable, 60Co, has a half-life of 5.2714 years; 57Co has a half-life of 271.8 days; 56Co has a half-life of 77.27 days; and 58Co has a half-life of 70.86 days.
+Twenty-two radioisotopes have been characterized: the most stable, 60Co, has a half-life of 5.2714 years; 57Co has a half-life of 271.81 days; 56Co has a half-life of 77.24 days; and 58Co has a half-life of 70.84 days.
 All the other radioactive isotopes of cobalt have half-lives shorter than 18 hours, and in most cases shorter than 1 second.
 This element also has 4 meta states, all of which have half-lives shorter than 15 minutes.

-The isotopes of cobalt range in atomic weight from 50 u (50Co) to 73 u (73Co).
-The primary decay mode for isotopes with atomic mass unit values less than that of the only stable isotope, 59Co, is electron capture and the primary mode of decay in isotopes with atomic mass greater than 59 atomic mass units is beta decay.
+The isotopes of cobalt range from 50Co to 78Co.
+The primary decay mode for isotopes with atomic masses less than that of the only stable isotope, 59Co, is electron capture and the primary mode of decay in isotopes with atomic mass greater than that is beta decay.
 The primary decay products below 59Co are element 26 (iron) isotopes; above that the decay products are element 28 (nickel) isotopes.

+The 59Co nucleus is detectable using nuclear magnetic resonance and has a magnetic quadrupole moment.
+Among all NMR active nuclei, 59Co has the largest chemical shift range and the chemical shift can be correlated with the spectrochemical series.
+Resonances are observed over a range of 20000 ppm, the width of the signals being up to 20 kHz.
+A widely used standard is potassium hexacyanocobaltate (0.1M K3Co(CN)6 in D2O), which, due to its high symmetry, has a rather small line width.
+Systems of low symmetry can yield broadened signals to an extent that renders the signals unobservable in fluid phase NMR, but still observable in solid state NMR.